Demons registration for 2D empirical wavelet transforms: Numerical experiments

 In addition, Table~\ref{tab:comp_diffeo_estim_time} reports the computtional time of the different demons algorithms for the Watershed and Voronoi partitions $\{\Omega_n\}_{n\in\Upsilon}$ and the disk and square sets $\Lambda$.
 The Thirion's demons is the fastest algorithm and the diffeomorphic demons is much more computationally costly than the two other demons.

-To assess the invertibility, continuity and diffeomorphicity of the mapping estimates, we explore the behavior of the resulting empirical wavelet coefficients expected to be concave and equal to one on most of each support $\Omega_n$.
-Figure~\ref{fig:normalized_wavelet_filters} and Figure~\ref{fig:unnormalized_wavelet_filters} show the disk band-pass empirical wavelet coefficients $\widehat{\chi}_n^{\mathrm{D},\tau}$, where $\tau=0.2$, with and without normalization, respectively, for the Watershed partition and the different demons algorithms.
-The normalized coefficients are not concave for the additive and Thirion's demons due to the discontinuity of the normalization coefficient while they are concave but very sparse for the diffeomorphic demons.
-The unnormalized wavelet coefficients are more satisfactory as they are continuous, concave and mostly equal to one for each $\Omega_n$.
-However, the coefficients obtained using the diffeomorphic demons are more spread out due to the additional constraint of differentiability.
-As for the Thirion's demons, it can miss an important part of a filter (see the top right corner of Figure~\ref{fig:unnormalized_wavelet_filters}).
+To assess the invertibility, continuity, and diffeomorphicity of the mapping estimates, we explore the behavior of the resulting empirical wavelet coefficients expected to be concave and equal to one on most of each support $\Omega_n$.
+Figures \ref{fig:normalized_wavelet_filters} and \ref{fig:unnormalized_wavelet_filters} show the disk band-pass empirical wavelet coefficients $\widehat{\chi}_n^{\mathrm{D},\tau}$, where $\tau=0.2$, respectively, with and without normalization for the Watershed partition and the different demons algorithms.
+The~normalized coefficients are not concave for the additive and Thirion's demons algorithms due to the discontinuity of the normalization coefficient, while they are concave but very sparse for the diffeomorphic demons algorithm.
+The~unnormalized wavelet coefficients are more satisfactory as they are continuous, concave and mostly equal to one for all sets $\Omega_n$.
+However, the~coefficients obtained using the diffeomorphic demons algorithm are more spread out due to the additional constraint of differentiability.
+As~for the Thirion's demons algorithm, it can miss an important part of a filter (see the top right corner of Figure~\ref{fig:unnormalized_wavelet_filters}).

-In conclusion, the additive demons provides accurate continuous mapping estimates to compute robust unnormalized empirical wavelet filters in a reasonable computation time.
-As for the diffeomorphic demons, it provides inaccurate diffeomorphic mapping estimates, leading to unsuitable normalized filters.
+In conclusion, the~additive demons algorithm provides accurate continuous mapping estimates to compute robust unnormalized empirical wavelet filters in a reasonable computation time.
+As~for the diffeomorphic demons algorithm, it provides inaccurate diffeomorphic mapping estimates, leading to unsuitable normalized~filters.